Trusted WordPress tutorials, when you need them most.

 You can download this plugin for free from the official WordPress repository and then add a currency picker to your WooCommerce product pages.

-Although you can use this plugin on its own, when installed alongside WPML you’ll get access to some additional features.
+Although you can use this plugin on its own, if you use it alongside WPML than you’ll get access to a range of additional features.
 This includes offering unique payment gateways for each currency.

 Supporting multiple currencies on a WooCommerce website

 To start, WPML has an online knowledge base that you can access 24/7.
-This includes a detailed Getting Started guide that’s ideal for new users.
+This includes a detailed Getting Started guide that’s ideal for new users (and was a life-saver when writing this WPML review!)

 There’s also the WPML blog where they cover a range of topics, such as how to translate your WooCommerce store and how to set up Google Analytics.